 9. Marvel at San Francisco Church

 Right in front of the Gold Museum you will find this gorgeous colonial church.
-The “Iglesia De San Francisco” is a catholic church that was built around 500 years ago after the arrival of the Spanish in what is now Colombia and that makes it Bogota’s oldest surviving church!
+The “Iglesia De San Francisco” is the oldest surviving church in the city!

-It is a beautiful working church that from the outside might not look that magnificent, but it is definitely worth a visit as the inside is full of frescoes and it depicts the strong faith that Colombians possess nowadays.
+It is a beautiful working church that from the outside might not look that magnificent, but it is definitely worth a visit as the inside is full of frescoes.

 10. Try Ajiaco and other typical Colombian dishes